matbrgz/guarahooks/README.md

 # Easy Hooks

-Reusable and customizable hooks that you can copy and paste into your projects.
-Free and Open-Source.
+Set of reusable and customizable hooks that you can copy-and-paste into your apps.
+Free.
+Open Source and Open Code.

 ## Documentation